ErikGro/HistDiST/README.md

 ```

 ### Acknowledgement
-We thank Fangda Li et al. for their [MIST dataset](https://github.com/lifangda01/AdaptiveSupervisedPatchNCE) we used for training and evaluation and their [evaluation script](https://github.com/lifangda01/AdaptiveSupervisedPatchNCE/blob/master/evaluate.py) we based our implementation upon.
-Also we thank Liu et al. for their (BCI dataset)[https://bupt-ai-cz.github.io/BCI/] we also used for training and evaluation.
+We thank Fangda Li et al. for their [MIST dataset](https://github.com/lifangda01/AdaptiveSupervisedPatchNCE) we used for both training and evaluation and their [evaluation script](https://github.com/lifangda01/AdaptiveSupervisedPatchNCE/blob/master/evaluate.py) we based our implementation upon.
+Also we thank Liu et al. for their [BCI dataset](https://bupt-ai-cz.github.io/BCI/) we also used for both training and evaluation.
 We thank all [hugging face diffusers](https://github.com/huggingface/diffusers) authors for their training and inference scripts we based our implementation upon.